wenotch/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash This is an empty dfkkjh
-and it is the very begining
+and it is the very begining \n